“Educating the mind without educating the heart is no education at all.” – Aristotle

 Jana Christensen first came to the Franklin School of Performing Arts in 1993 to study under Kaylee Cahoon.
 She was named the FSPA student of the year in 1998 and shortly thereafter joined the faculty.
 Jana credits her jazz and teaching style to the influences of her many teachers, Luigi (pioneer of jazz dance), Jeffery Bullock (former Hubbard Street dancer), and Geri Houlihan (former Lar Lubovitch dancer).

-She has been a guest teacher for the Nashville School of the Arts, Metro Parks, and the City Performing Arts Academy in Visalia, CA. Jana has had students go on to nationally recognized college dance programs, as well as, students dancing on Broadway.
-Jana is also a certified Pilates instructor for Pilates of Cool Springs.
+She has been a guest teacher for the Nashville School of the Arts, Metro Parks, Nashville Ballet, and the City Performing Arts Academy in Visalia, CA. Jana has had students go on to nationally recognized college dance programs, as well as, students dancing on Broadway.
+Jana is also a certified Pilates instructor for Smartcore Method.
 Her vast Pilates training has been through Core Dynamics Pilates in Santa Fe, New Mexico, the Pilates Center of Boulder, Colorado, and Power Pilates of NYC.
 Jana's personal goal as a dance teacher is to instill correct alignment and body patterns in her students through the art of dance.
 Jana has her Associates degree in business from Columbia State Community College.

 Megan holds a Bachelor’s in Science in Psychology, Dance, and Nutrition.
 She is currently an Adjunct Professor of Dance for Columbia State Community College in Franklin TN.